 Wildlife Uses for Purple Passionflower

-Passionflower is an important food source for the larvae of several butterfly species including the Gulf fritillary, zebra longwing, red-banded hairstreak, and Julia butterfly.
+Passionflower is an important food source for the larvae of several butterfly species, including the Gulf fritillary, zebra longwing, red-banded hairstreak, and Julia butterfly.
 These larvae may strip a vine bare.
 The flowers attract butterflies and bees that feed on nectar.
-Some birds will eat the fruit and turkey will eat the tendrils of the plant.
+Including purple passionflower in your garden is a great way to attract gulf fritillary butterflies!
+Additionally, some birds will eat the fruit, and turkeys will eat the tendrils of the plant.
 This plant is moderately resistant to deer.

 I grow purple passionflower in my garden just to play host to the larvae of the Gulf fritillary butterfly.
-As a result, I rarely see the vine flower, but I get to watch butterflies as they emerge from their chrysalis.
+As a result, I rarely see the vine in bloom (the caterpillars eat them before they get to flower), but I get to watch butterflies as they emerge from their chrysalis.
 In my book, that’s a fair trade-off.
 On my trellis, I have paired this vine with a clematis vine to ensure that I still see some flowers in that spot, yet still provide the butterflies with their food source.

 Resources